-If the Detector is tripping on the clips with a "Clip Override" setting of 10, refer to the System Programming section "Clip Gain", Clip Gain.
+If the Detector is tripping on the clips with a "Clip Override" setting of 10, refer to Clip Gain section.

 Gradually turn the clip control knob counterclockwise to a lower setting until the unit trips on the largest set of repair clips on the belt.